GioGioWasTaken/Linux-Machine/Brain/DnD/Reinhardt_Zepherine_Von_Lohengramm/Wizard_Build.md

 as one DM on reddit put it : "It does whatever wizardy thing you can do to, to make you appear wizardy, within reason."

-### Point to discuss:

-A variation on my initial request of the feat.
-This time it'll be something like  Discuss details in call.

 ## Note 2